iocafe/iocafe-doc/source/hw-io-abstraction/pins-library/190918-pins-jane-example.rst

 ﻿Pins example “jane”
 =======================
 The “jane” is name for “pins” library example IO device application.
 “Carol” is name for a specific IO board, here MELIFE ESP32 development board which has specific uses for it’s pin.

 Carol hardware
 *******************
 It is useful to give name to a IO board so it can be called.
 My breadboard MELIFE ESP32 test is called “carol”, so the name “carol” means ESP32 with Arduino libraries.
 This combination can be developed by either Visual Studio Code + Platform IO or Arduino IDE.

 .. figure:: pics/jane-test.jpeg.jpg
-   :width: 660

    “Carol” is a bit of a mess, it needs to survive for a day of testing.